Missouri Route 3

 Route 3 is a highway in northern and central Missouri.
 Its northern terminus is at Route 11 south of Kirksville; its southern terminus is at Route 5/Route 240 northwest of Fayette.

 Route 3 was initially Route 67, designated in 1922 between Rocheport and Fayette.
 It was renumbered in 1926 due to US 67.
 In 1934/1935, the route extended north to US 36 in Callao.
 The next year, the original portion from Rocheport to Fayette became part of Route 240.
 In 1953/1954, the route extended north to Kirksville, its current terminus.

 Route description

+Route 3 starts to the north at an intersection with Missouri Route 11 to the south of Kirksville.
+It then continues south and then intersects with Missouri Route 156.
+It then continues west along Route 156 for a short while before heading south again.
+It then eventually reaches Callao, Missouri and has an interchange with U.S. Route 36 It then heads east and parallels US 36 like a frontage road very shortly before turning south again.
+It then enters Clifton Hill, Missouri and intersects U.S. Route 24.
+It then continues east on a concurrency with U.S. Route 24 before heading south again in an intersection to the west of Huntsville, Missouri.
+As it heads south, it intersects with Missouri Route 129 in the unincorporated community of Roanoke, Missouri.
+It continues to head south and passes through Armstrong, Missouri, before ending at its southern terminus at Missouri Route 240.

 History

+A section of Route 3 from County Road 2130 and Sweet Spring Creek in Randolph County two miles south of US 24 was closed from March 2021 until August 2024 from oversaturated ground.
+The road had to be realigned.